EW-EndWall/short/README.md

 ![Screen Shot](https://github.com/EW-EndWall/SHORT/assets/43109779/8a658b88-a5d2-4fea-9192-c910ef132a04)

 The URL Shortening Application is a tool that turns long web addresses into short and easy-to-share ones.
 This way, you can share the links you want with less characters on platforms such as social media, email or messaging.
-Moreover, the application provides you with statistics that show how many times your links were clicked and which countries they were accessed from.
-This way, you can track your web traffic and better understand your target audience.

-The URL Shortening Application is a simple and effective way to optimize your online presence and reach more people with less hassle.

 Warning: The link will be deleted after 1 hour, and it does not keep statistics because it is a test application.